Human evolution: Evolution of genus Homo

 According to the recent African origin theory, modern humans evolved in Africa possibly from H. heidelbergensis, H. rhodesiensis or H. antecessor and migrated out of the continent some 50,000 to 100,000 years ago, gradually replacing local populations of H. erectus, Denisova hominins, H. floresiensis, H. luzonensis and H. neanderthalensis, whose ancestors had left Africa in earlier migrations.
 Archaic Homo sapiens, the forerunner of anatomically modern humans, evolved in the Middle Paleolithic between 400,000 and 250,000 years ago.
 Recent DNA evidence suggests that several haplotypes of Neanderthal origin are present among all non-African populations, and Neanderthals and other hominins, such as Denisovans, may have contributed up to 6% of their genome to present-day humans, suggestive of a limited interbreeding between these species.
 According to some anthropologists, the transition to behavioral modernity with the development of symbolic culture, language, and specialized lithic technology happened around 50,000 years ago (beginning of the Upper Paleolithic), although others point to evidence of a gradual change over a longer time span during the Middle Paleolithic.

-A model of the phylogeny of H. sapiens during the Middle Paleolithic.
-The horizontal axis represents geographic location; the vertical axis represents time in millions of years ago (Mya).

-Homo Erectus is shown spreading across Eurasia starting around 1.8 Mya.
-Homo heidelbergensis is shown diverging into Neanderthals, Denisovans and H. sapiens.
-With the expansion of H. sapiens after 0.2 Mya, Neanderthals, Denisovans and unspecified archaic African hominins are shown as again subsumed into the H. sapiens lineage.
-Admixture events in modern African populations are also indicated.